- Top 6 Work Boots for Preventing Plantar Fasciitis (Editor’s Picks)

 This is a stylish and durable 6” high oil-tanned leather work boot from Thorogood.
 It’s among the most comfortable conventional style work boots you will ever wear.
 With its Goodyear Storm-welt construction it’s made to handle even the toughest working environments.

 The list of well thought out comfort features on these boots is a long one too.
 These comfort features should definitely be able to help those who suffer from painful plantar fasciitis.
-Among the best ones is these work boots shock absorbing footbed with included Poron comfort cushion.
+Among the best ones are these work boots shock-absorbing footbed with included Poron comfort cushion.

 - 6” high oil-tanned leather work boot

 - Goodyear Storm-welt construction

 - Removable shock-absorbing footbed w/Poron comfort cushion.